The MGA With An Attitude

 http://www.mgaguru.com/mgtech/engine/of101.htm

-The oil pressure hose is tapped off the back of the main oil galley in the block.
+The oil pressure hose is tapped off the back of the main oil gallery in the block.
 This is just before the feed to the main bearings, but well along in the supply path.
-To get there the oil from the pump first travels across the back of the block, then through the external oil line, through the oil cooler (if you have one), then through the oil filter and back into the main oil galley in the block.
+To get there the oil from the pump first travels across the back of the block, then through the external oil line, through the oil cooler (if you have one), then through the oil filter and back into the main oil gallery in the block.

 You may need to try priming it closer to the oil pump.
 Disconnect the large external oil line at the back corner of the block, fill the port in the block with oil, and then rotate the engine backwards to draw the oil backwards into the oil pump.
 Always works for me.
 But, if it doesn't draw that way, try applying a little pressure to assist the back flow into the pump.

-During this repair operation the engine was completely drained of oil with the oil pan and oil pump removed and the engine innards being washed out with solvent.
+During repair operation the engine was completely drained of oil with the oil pan and oil pump removed and the engine innards being washed out with solvent.
 The oil pump may have retained not much oil after lying on its side on the bench for 3 days, but was probably at least still wet internally.
 While the engine was still on the engine stand after reassembly I topped it up with oil and proceeded to rotate the innards with the MGA hand crank.
 After fewer than 20 turns of the crank (10 turns of the oil pump) oil came pouring out of the port at the right rear corner of the block.
 After installation in the vehicle I pre-filled and installed the oil filter, connected the oil cooler lines and cranked it with the starter.
 After only 15 seconds of cranking without spark plugs it had oil pressure reading on the gauge.
 No doubt about it having a good oil pump.
 But this does serve to show that even with a well primed oil pump and a full oil filter it can still take an appreciable amount of time to fill the external lines and oil cooler before you will see pressure on the gauge.
 So don't be discouraged if it takes a minute of cranking before the pressure comes up.